Multi-species McKean-Vlasov dynamics in non-convex landscapes: Abstract

 \section{Abstract}

-In this paper, we study multi-species stochastic interacting particle systems and their mean-field McKean-Vlasov partial differential equations (PDEs) in non-convex landscapes.
-We discuss the well-posedness of the multi-species SDE system, propagation of chaos and the derivation of the coupled McKean-Vlasov PDE system in the mean field limit.
-Our focus is on the long-time and asymptotic behaviour of the mean-field PDEs.
-Under suitable growth assumptions on the potentials and an appropriate structural assumption, we show the existence and (non-) uniqueness of stationary solutions and study their linear stability.
-Under a symmetry assumption we construct a free-energy functional that plays the role of a Lyapunov function for the mean-field PDE system.
-Furthermore, we prove the existence of a phase transition at low noise strengths and establish the convergence of solutions to the mean-field PDEs (and of their free energy) to a stationary state (and the corresponding free energy).
+In this paper, we study multi-species stochastic interacting particle systems and their mean-field McKean-Vlasov partial differential equations (PDEs) in non-convex landscapes. \RV{Under general assumptions on non-convex confining and interaction potentials with polynomial growth}, we establish the well-posedness of the multi-species SDE system, prove propagation of chaos, deriving the corresponding coupled McKean–Vlasov PDE system in the mean-field limit.
+Our focus is on the long-time and asymptotic behaviour of the mean-field PDEs. \RV{For quadratic interaction potentials and under an appropriate structural assumption, which implies that the generator of each species is multiple of a common generator}, we show the existence and (non-) uniqueness of stationary solutions, study their linear stability \RV{and prove the existence of a phase transition at low noise strengths.
+For quadratic and symmetric interaction potentials (but no structural assumption),} we construct a free-energy functional that plays the role of a Lyapunov function for the mean-field PDE system.
+Furthermore, we establish the convergence of solutions to the mean-field PDEs (and of their free energy) to a stationary state (and the corresponding free energy).

 \Keywords multi-species interacting particle systems, McKean-Vlasov dynamics, propagation of chaos, invariant measures.
 Phase transitions, Free-energy functional \subjclass 60H10; 35K55; 60J60; 60G10.